 When you’ve spent so much time working on the creation of your web design packages, the last thing you want to hear is, “can we remove XYZ from the package to make it cheaper?” or “I don’t really need this thing so if you remove it will the price go down?”

 Your package is your package for a reason.
 Your price is your price for a reason.
 The second a lead starts asking to negotiate your price is the second you need to walk away.
 Price negotiation is a huge red flag that the lead is a penny-pincher and that they don’t see you as an expert that knows best.

 A solid lead and your ideal client won’t blink when you tell them your prices.
 They’ll understand that your packages reflect what should go on and be included in a converting website and that your prices reflect the value you provide your clients.

 Some leads won’t even ask you to remove anything from your package.
 Instead, they’ll straight up tell you they can find the same service somewhere else for a cheaper price.

 You know what I say to that?
 Go right ahead!

 When a lead starts comparing your services to someone else’s, it’s time to realize they aren’t your ideal client.
 If you lower your price for them so that they sign on, they’re going to push-back on so much more than just price.

-You know who your ideal client is and you know how to find them (if you don’t, read this).
-This also means you should know who your ideal client is not.
+As long as you know who your ideal client is then you should also know who your ideal client is not.
 Even if someone seems like they’re the one you’ve been waiting for, if they show any of these 5 warning signs, I suggest you think twice before signing them on as a client.